 The per capita income in Holladay in 2018 was $49,422, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $197,688 for a family of four.
 However, Holladay contains both very wealthy and poor people as well.

 The people who call Holladay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holladay residents report their race to be White, followed by Asian.
-Important ancestries of people in Holladay include English, German, European, Danish, and Irish.
+Important ancestries of people in Holladay include English, German, Danish, Irish, and European.

 The most common language spoken in Holladay is English.
 Other important languages spoken here include Spanish and Arabic.